Overberg, South Africa

-A local South African told me we had to make the trip up and across the Tradauw Pass and see it’s beauty.
+How we/Richard found them: A local South African told me we had to make the trip up and across the Tradouw Pass and see its beauty.
 It was up there I stumbled across Meyer, his family and his wines.
-For me, Meyer is the epitome of ‘natural’ – the grapes speak for themselves with the most minimal of human interference to make wine.
-I first tasted them, to today, it struck me how pure and vibrant his wines are – something others struggle to get near to.
+For me, Meyer is the epitome of ‘natural’ – the grapes speak for themselves with the most minimal human interference.
+I first tasted his wines then and, to this day, I’m struck about how pure and vibrant they are – something others struggle to get near to.